Egg freezing lets you plan for tomorrow by preserving your fertility today

 - If you have a family history of premature ovarian failure, you might consider egg freezing.

 - If you are a member of the active-duty military, egg freezing provides peace of mind when you are deployed for service.
 The US military has launched a pilot program that covers the cost of freezing.

 At our New York fertility center, we sometimes treat women who are already undergoing in vitro fertilization but need to freeze their eggs because sperm is not available on the day their eggs are retrieved.
 Some women also choose to use frozen eggs, or frozen donor eggs, instead of fresh eggs for in vitro fertilization.

 You can rely on our New York fertility center staff

 We want you to have all the information you need to make an informed decision about whether or not egg freezing is right for you.
-You can attend one of our egg freezing seminars or contact us for more information.
+You can contact us for more information.